iamLiquidX/MirLeechX/README.md

 ```
 mirror - Start mirroring
-zipmirror - Start mirroring and upload as .zip
+zip - Start mirroring and upload as .zip
-unzipmirror - Extract files
+unzip - Extract files
 qbmirror - Start mirroring using qBittorrent
 qbzipmirror - Start mirroring and upload as .zip using qb
 qbunzipmirror - Extract files using qBittorrent